-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - Increase the safety of the transportation system for motorized and nonmotorized users; - Increase the accessibility and mobility of people and freight; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency; - Increase the safety of the transportation system for motorized and non-motorized users; - Increase the accessibility and mobility of people and freight; - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight.

-C. Previous Accompli shments Objectives Same as above Accomplishments Prepared program guidelines for each funding cycle Conduct Calls for Projects and project selection process for Large UZAs Prepare and maintain New Freedom sub-recipient funding agreements Ongoing monitoring of projects and paying invoices Work Products New Freedom Cycle 5 Guidelines and Program of Projects (MTC Resolution Nos.
+C. Previous Accomplishments

+- Prepared program guidelines for each funding cycle - Conduct Calls for Projects and project selection process for Large UZAs - Prepare and maintain New Freedom sub-recipient funding agreements - Ongoing monitoring of projects and paying invoices

+New Freedom Cycle 5 Guidelines and Program of Projects (MTC Resolution Nos.
 4116 and 4135)